Seagull (gamer)

 Brandon Larned, better known as Seagull, is an American video game streamer and retired professional Overwatch player.
 Early in the game's history, Larned established himself as one of the most popular Overwatch streamers on Twitch.

 As an esports competitor, Larned represented Luminosity Gaming and then NRG Esports, before leaving the active roster of the latter to resume streaming full-time.
 He returned to competitive play with Team EnVyUs shortly before its roster became the Dallas Fuel, one of the teams in the newly launched Overwatch League.

-At the end of the League's inaugural season, Larned once again announced that he would be stepping away from competitive play in favor of being a full-time streamer.
+At the end of the League's inaugural season, Larned once again announced that he would be stepping away from competitive play in favor of full-time streaming.

 Career

 Early career

-Prior to his transition to Overwatch, Larned was a competitive Half-Life 2 Deathmatch and Team Fortress 2 player.
+Seagull begain competitive play with Half-Life 2: Deathmatch when that game was released in late 2004: he was 12 years old at the time.
+(The handle "Seagull" comes from a prank he played in his Half-Life 2: Deathmatch days.)
+After approximately mid-2008 he switched to playing competitive Team Fortress 2.
 In Team Fortress 2, Seagull was a respected player, specializing in the Soldier character class, and was a member of the tournament competition team Classic Mixup.

-Larned was invited to Overwatchs public beta, and during the beta he began streaming the game – playing the game for, and while interacting with, a live online audience – on Twitch.
-While his initial expectation was that he would not attract a significant number of viewers, by mid-2016 his streams were regularly attracting 30,000 concurrent viewers, making him one of the game's most popular figures.
+Larned was invited to Overwatchs public beta, and during the beta he streamed the game on Twitch.
+Despite his own modest expectations, Larned's streams regularly pulled 30,000 concurrent viewers and made him one of the game's most popular figures.

-In addition to streaming, Larned was a member of the team Not Enigma during the game's beta.
-He then went on to co-found the team Mixup, alongside fellow former-Team Fortress 2 players Yomar "Milo" Toledo, Carl "Enigma" Yangsheng, Anthony "Harbleu" Ballo, Brian "Pierow" Alesandr, and James "Esper" Southall.
-A month prior to Overwatch's official release, the Mixup roster was signed to Luminosity Gaming, an organization that fields teams across several esports, using their players' popularity to attract sponsors, and paying their players salaries in return.
-Larned became Luminosity's star player, and by May 2016 the team had amassed a 60% win-rate over 56 tournament games, good enough to be considered the second-best North American team behind Cloud9, and the fourth-best team in the world.
+During the beta, Larned played for the team Not Enigma alongside his regular streaming.
+He then went on to co-found team Mixup, alongside fellow former-Team Fortress 2 players Yomar "Milo" Toledo, Carl "Enigma" Yangsheng, Anthony "Harbleu" Ballo, Brian "Pierow" Alesandr, and James "Esper" Southall.

+A month prior to Overwatch's official release, Mixup signed with Luminosity Gaming, an organization that fields teams across several esports, using their players' popularity to attract sponsors, and paying their players salaries in return.
+Larned became Luminosity's star player, and by May 2016 the team amassed a 60% win-rate over 56 tournament games, good enough to be considered the second-best North American team behind Cloud9, and the fourth-best team in the world.